smaye81/angular-webpack-seed/README.md

 To run tests:

 * Install karma-cli `npm install -g karma-cli`
-* Run npm and bower install tasks from above if not already run
+* Run npm install task from above if not already run
 * Run `karma start` from the project root